LanceMcCarthy/DevOpsExamples/README.md

 - [1:47](https://youtu.be/rUWU2n6FwgA?t=107) Classic .NET Framework pipeline
 - [2:25](https://youtu.be/rUWU2n6FwgA?t=145) YAML pipeline setup for .NET Core

-> [!NOTE]
+> [!IMPORTANT]
-> The recording has some outdated information, take the following into consideration:
+> The recording has some outdated information, take the following updates into consideration when watching:
 > - Use the v3 server address `https://nuget.telerik.com/v3/index.json`
-> - If you use SSO for telerik.com, you need to use API key credentials.
-See [Announcing NuGet Keys](https://www.telerik.com/blogs/announcing-nuget-keys) for details.
+> - Use an API key credential if your telerik.com account is SSO (see [Announcing NuGet Keys](https://www.telerik.com/blogs/announcing-nuget-keys)).

 ## Tips and Troubleshooting